 17 Questions To Ask A Photographer

-Alright, you’re ready to commit and hire a photographer; you want new portraits or headshots – wonderful.
-You open up a browser tab and search for Atlanta Creative Portrait Photographer and, “Holy shitake mushrooms, where do I start?!”
+Alright, you want new portraits or headshots, so you’re ready to commit and hire a photographer — wonderful.
+You open up a browser tab and search for an Atlanta Creative Portrait Photographer and, “Holy shitake mushrooms, where do I start?!”
 Yeah, there are A LOT of us.
-So how do you sift through the noise?
+So, how do you sift through the noise?
+If you know which questions to ask a photographer, you will speed up your search and manage the avalanche.

 Like this content and want some more?